 Skip to Main Content

-The library also offers one-on-one research consultations with subject librarians with research expertise in a variety of subjects.
-To meet with a subject librarian, click on "Get Help!" from the menu on the left.
+In addition to these workshops, the library offers one-on-one research consultations with subject librarians with research expertise in a variety of subjects.
+Librarians are here to support you throughout the research cycle, from forming a research question to how to manage data.
+Librarians will be available on the Library's main floor near Starbucks at the "Pop Up Reference Desk" on Monday, Tuesday, and Wednesday afternoons from March through Finals.
+Stop by to chat!
+Anytime, to meet with a subject librarian, click on "Get Help!" from the menu on the left.

 **For workshops offered online, you will receive the Zoom link after registering for the workshop session.